 National Centre for CCS

-In December 2020, the Swedish Energy Agency was tasked with being the National Centre for CCS in Sweden.
+The Swedish Energy Agency has been tasked with being the National Centre for CCS in Sweden.
 This entails planning, coordination and promotion of CCS throughout the country.
 The Swedish Energy Agency will carry out its work in dialogue with industries, governmental authorities and the Government Offices of Sweden.